korlaxxalrok/udacity-fsnd-p2/README.md

 #### Functions contained in 'tournament.py'

-connect - Meant to connect to the database.
+connect - Meant to connect to the database and return a cursor.

 deleteMatches - Remove all the matches records from the database.